Looking out across the bay at Llandudno, North Wales

 What to wear today

-Llandudno’s seafront catches a sea breeze most days — even a calm morning in town can be brisker on the prom.
-Layer well and keep something warm for the headlands.
+The Llandudno seafront catches a sea breeze most days — even a calm morning in town can be brisker on the prom.
+The Great Orme summit is invariably cooler than the bay; a light wool layer or thin shell usually settles it.

 Where to be today